Sumo Logic ahead of the packRead article

 IoC - Indicators of Compromise is a piece of forensic data whose characteristics indicate or identify malicious activity or an attack on the network.
 SIEM software tools can be configured to send alerts to security analysts when an IoC is detected, supporting timely responses to cyber threats.

 TTP - The acronym TTP is short for "techniques, tactics and procedures."
 While an IoC refers to the data signature of a cyber attack, TTP is a direct reference to the methodology that cyber attacks used to execute the attack against the network.
 Security analysts must understand the techniques, tactics and procedures used by hackers to implement adequate security controls that prevent data breaches.

 IT organizations adopt security information and event management (SIEM) tools to bolster security intelligence-gathering efforts.
 Here are three ways that IT organizations can benefit from gathering security intelligence more quickly and efficiently.

 Regulatory compliance is a key driver of IT security initiatives for organizations covered by HIPAA, PCI DDS or who seek compliance with the ISO 27001 standard.
 Tools that collect, standardize and analyze log data can help IT organizations demonstrate compliance with a specified security standard.

 Detecting security threats is a core function of SIEM tools.
 Today's best tools use machine learning and big data to correlate events buried in millions of log files across the network.
-That translates into faster threat detection and better response times when IoCs are detected.
+That translates into faster threat detection and better response times when detecting IoCs.